-The Motion is to be heard in writing under subrule 61.03.1(1) and the moving party requests that this motion be heard together with the motion for leave to appeal in Court File No.: CV-13-10331-00CL, which is the companion appeal to the within appeal.
+The Motion is to be heard in writing under subrule 61.03.1(1) and the moving party requests that this motion be heard together with the motion for leave to appeal in Court File No.: CV-14-10543-00CL, which is the companion appeal to the within appeal.

-THE MOTION IS FOR:
+THE MOTION IS FOR THE FOLLOWING RELIEF:

-1. An order, if necessary, to extend the time to serve and file the moving party's motion record and factum to 30 days after the parties receive a signed, issued and entered order from The Honourable Justice Newbould of the Ontario Superior Court of Justice.

-2. An order granting the moving party leave to appeal to the Court of Appeal from the Order of The Honourable Justice Newbould dated December 4, 2014, appointing BDO Canada Limited ("BDO") receiver over the assets of Liquibrands (the "Liquibrands Receivership Order").

-3. If the order for leave to appeal be granted:

-- (i) an order to stay the Liquibrands Receivership Order pending appeal; - (ii) an order that the appeal from the order in Court File No. CV-13-10331-00CL and the within appeal be consolidated or heard together. - 4.
+- 1. An order, if necessary, to extend the time to serve and file the moving party's motion record and factum to 30 days after the parties receive a signed, issued and entered order from The Honourable Justice Newbould of the Ontario Superior Court of Justice. - 2.
+An order granting the moving party leave to appeal to the Court of Appeal from the Order of Justice Newbould dated December 4, 2014, in which he failed: - (a) to direct the trial of an issue for a declaration that 8527504 Canada Inc. ("852") and Bridging Capital Inc. ("Bridging") breached the terms of a "Forbearance Agreement" (defined below) among those parties, Sun Pac Foods Limited ("Sun Pac") and Liquibrands as herein described; and - (b) to require Sun Pac's current receiver, BDO Canada Limited ("BDO"), to pay the proceeds of realization of the assets of Sun Pac payable to 852 and/or Bridging into Court, or alternatively to be held in trust by counsel to BDO, pending a final decision of the Court on the declaration and the action thereafter, if any, or pending further Court order. - 3.
+If the order for leave to appeal be granted, an order that this appeal and the appeal from the order in Court File No. CV-14-10543-00CL be consolidated or heard together. - 4.
 An order granting the moving party its costs of the motion. - 5.
 Such further and other relief as to this Honourable Court may seem just.